 Here are some tips to keep in mind when living in the Icelandic capital:

-• If you're going to be in the winter season, you can't miss seeing the northern lights!
-They are a unique and magical phenomenon that will make you spend special moments with your friends.
+- If you're in Reykjavík during winter, don’t miss the northern lights!
+This magical phenomenon will create unforgettable moments with your friends.

-• Many shared apartments are located near lagoons and thermal baths, do as the locals do and enjoy them as much as you can!
+- Many shared apartments are located near lagoons and thermal baths.
+Take advantage of these to relax and enjoy as the locals do!

 How much does a shared flat cost in Reykjavík?